Searching for heavy Higgs in supersymmetric final states at the LHC: Collider analysis

 In this category, the selected event must contain exactly two photons with $p_T > 30$ GeV and $|\eta|<2.5$ along with no b-jets satisfying $p_T > 20$ GeV and $|\eta|<2.5$ in the final state.
 We veto events which contain leptons with $p_T > 20$ GeV and $|\eta|<2.47~(2.5)$ (for electron (muon)) in the final state to reduce the $pp\to \chonepm~\widetilde{\chi}_{ 2,3}^{0}$, $Zh$, $Wh$ and $t\bar{t}h$ backgrounds.
 Since photon has very clean signature with excellent mass resolution at the LHC, we restrict the di-photon invariant mass within ($122,128$) GeV.
 The number of maximum light jets with $p_T > 20$ GeV and $|\eta|<4.5$ are restricted to be one to reduce the backgrounds with multiple jets in the final state.
 Similar to the previous sections, we optimise the signal over backgrounds with missing energy, $\met$ and, the azimuthal angle separation between the di-photon system and $\met$, $\Delta \phi_{\gamma\gamma,\met}$.
 The normalised distribution of these variables for signal and dominant background events are shown in Fig.~\ref{fig:aaplot}.

 The results of the optimised cuts for both of the benchmark points are displayed in Table~\ref{tab:aacuts}.
 The cut flow table for the benchmark point 1 is shown in Table~\ref{tab:aacutflow}.
 We present the number of SM and susy background events at $\sqrt{s}=14$ TeV with 3 ab$^{-1}$ of integrated luminosity corresponding to each benchmark point in Table~\ref{tab:aayield}.
-Also, we display the final signal significance in Tab.~\ref{tab:aasigni}.
+Also, we display the final signal significance in Table~\ref{tab:aasigni}.
 The signal significance is very poor in this channel.
-However, the signal to background ratio, $S/B$ is large here which reduces the effect of adding systematic uncertainty on the final signal significance, \textit{viz.} a $5\%$ systematic changes the significance from $1.74$ to $1.48$ for the first benchmark point.
+However, the signal to background ratio, $S/B$ is large here which reduces the effect of adding systematic uncertainty on the final signal significance, \textit{viz.} a $5\%$ systematic changes the significance from $1.74$ to $1.48$ and $1.11$ to $0.95$ for the first benchmark point in case of matched 4F, 5F $b\bar{b}H$ and NLO $4F~b\bar{b}H$ production respectively.